 In addition to the standard size, they also come in a bantam size.
 For bantams, they usually range from 28-32oz.

 Unlike some breeds like Orpingtons that come in a wide variety of different colors, Delaware chickens only come in one color.
-The color is very close to Columbian which is essentially a black and white coloring.
+The color is very close to Columbian which is essentially a black and white chicken.

 They are mostly white with black barring in their hackle, tail and tips of their wing feathers.
 The difference between their coloring and that of the Columbian coloring is that Columbian coloring is solid black with no barring.